StefanKarasmilov/udacity_project1_shoes_app/README.md

+# This is the first Udacity project for the Android developer program with Kotlin.

+## Below are all the requirements that I have had for the project to be admitted.

 # The Shoe Store

 This project will consist of five screens.
 You don't have to create a shoe store, you can use any other item as long as you create the following screens.
 You will be creating: